3.3 Traumatic Brain Injury & the Rancho Los Amigos Scale

 During gait, transfer, and activities-of-daily-living (ADL) training the PTA should:

-• Maintain a safe environment — clear walkways, lock wheelchairs, use a gait belt, and guard closely; impulsivity and poor judgment are common.
+• Maintain a safe environment — clear walkways, lock wheelchairs, use a gait belt, and guard closely; impulsivity and poor judgment are common at Levels IV-VII.

 • Keep instructions simple and consistent — short commands, one step at a time, the same wording each session to support carryover.

-• Monitor agitation and fatigue — end or simplify a session before behavior escalates.
+• Monitor agitation and fatigue — end or simplify a session before behavior escalates; agitation often signals overstimulation.

-• Watch for cognitive red flags — declining arousal, new confusion, severe headache, or vomiting can signal a change in neurological status and must be reported to the supervising PT and medical team immediately.
+• Watch for cognitive red flags — declining arousal, new confusion, severe headache, vomiting, pupillary changes, or seizure can signal rising intracranial pressure or a change in neurological status and must be reported to the supervising PT and medical team immediately.

 • Document objectively — describe behavior and level of assistance; the PT interprets findings and updates the plan of care.